spatialthoughts/courses/python_api_syntax.md

 #### Line Continuation

-Python doesn't use semi-colon for line ending.
-To indicate line-continuation you need to use \\ character
+Python doesn't use a semi-colon for line ending.
+To indicate line-continuation you need to use the \\ character

 ```
 var s2 = ee.ImageCollection('COPERNICUS/S2');